giantswarm/fmt/javascript/general_style_guide.md

 }
 ```

+This means that clusters are still being loaded, and so data is not yet available.

-On the contrary, if we dispatch any action with any of these suffixes: `_SUCCESS`, `_ERROR`, `_FINISHED`, `_NOT_FOUND`, the respective flag will be set to false.
+On the contrary, if we dispatch any action with any of these suffixes: `_SUCCESS`, `_ERROR`, `_FINISHED`, `_NOT_FOUND`, the respective flag will be set to `false`.
 Hence, if we dispatch an action with the type of `CLUSTERS_LOAD_SUCCESS`, it will result in the following changes in the store:

 ```javascript
 ...